flux-framework/flux-operator/docs/development/developer-guide.md

 that include Flux in the container.
 Our new bases are [rse-ops/hpc-apps](https://github.com/rse-ops/hpc-apps) that do not have flux.
 For our flux view, we take the following steps:

- - A sidecar (init container) is created to stage the flux view at /mnt/flux
+ - A sidecar (init container) is created to stage the flux view at /mnt/flux.
- - A file /mnt/flux/flux-view.sh is available to source for paths, python path, and a `$fluxsocket` variable
+ - A file `/mnt/flux/flux-view.sh` is available to source for paths, python path, and a `$fluxsocket` variable.
+ - Execute `/mnt/flux/flux-connect.sh` to source the above and connect.
  - All configuration files are under that root, and prepared by the init container.

 ### Testing